-The User Authentication function of the TOE allows only identified and authenticated users to use the TOE.
-When successfully identified and authenticated users attempt to use MFD's basic functions such as copy, print, scan, and fax, the TOE checks the identification information of authorized users set for each basic function of the MFD and allows only authorized users to use them.
+The User Authentication function of the TOE is to allow only identified and authenticated users to use the TOE.
+When successfully identified and authenticated users attempt to use MFD's basic functions, the TOE checks the identification information of authorized users set for each basic function of the MFD and allows only authorized users to use them.
 In addition, when users who are permitted to use the basic functions of the MFD attempt to manipulate user data, the TOE allows only users with access rights to access the data.